alextanhongpin/compress.js/README.md

 - save data by compressing it on the client-side before sending to the server
 - automatically resize the image to max 1920px (width or height, but mantains the aspect ratio of the images)

+### NOTE:
+When working with `image/gif`, the compressed image will no longer animate.

 ### Installation
 ```
 npm install compress.js --save